CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab3.1.md

       4. Date

 1. We have a data flow that ingests data from ADLS into Lakehouse.
-Let’s go ahead and publish this dataflow.
+Let’s go ahead and publish this data flow.
 Select Publish in the bottom right corner.

    ![A screenshot of Choose destination settings](../media/Fabrichey2.png)